pjflanagan/digital-resume/_todo/experience-less-boring.md

 - The ship landing (looks like my ship and lands upright).
   - Avatar 2 reference but it might be too SpaceX-y.
 - My ship flying, each marker can be a planet
+- The lunar lander
+- The docking sequence from Interstellar

 ## Cards

+- [x] DONE

 The cards themselves can be punch cards.
 This can just be a reference to the ENIAC and the fact that my mom programed on punch cards in school.

 ### Punch card appearance